Full Cone Spray Nozzles Series

 What materials are available for Full Cone Spray Nozzles?

-Full Cone Spray Nozzles nozzles are available in brass, 316L stainless steel, polypropylene, and PVDF.
+Full Cone Spray Nozzles are available in brass, 316L stainless steel, polypropylene, and PVDF.
 Select stainless for food/beverage applications; polypropylene or PVDF for chemical resistance.

 Install upstream strainers with mesh finer than the nozzle orifice.
 Choose larger orifice sizes when possible.
 For dirty liquids, consider spiral full cone designs with their larger free passage.